 The next day, we stopped at Urquhart Castle, perched on the western shore of Loch Ness.
 I'm not a Bucket List type of person, but if I were, the famed lake would be on it.
 I am definitely not a monster believer, however, which likely places me in the minority where Nellie is concerned.
 Two weeks before our visit, volunteers spread out along the shores of Loch Ness in what organizers said was the largest Nellie search in fifty years.
-Employing high-tech drones, advanced sonar, and hundreds of people scanning the lake's waves online, it was the most sophisticated search ever.
-The result was the same.
-No monster.
-As for us, we just wanted to see the lake from the ramparts of the attractive castle.
+Employing high-tech drones, advanced sonar, and hundreds of people scanning the lake's waves online, it was the most the lake from the ramparts of the attractive castle.
 The rocky promontory was first fortified during Pictish times and an early version of Urquhart Castle was built in the 12th century, possibly by Highland rebels opposed to the rule of King David I. During the 1300s, the castle became contested ground during the Wars of Independence, as competing English and Scottish armies vied for control of the Great Glen Way, a natural highway which slices diagonally across the Highlands.
-In the 1500s, Urquhart Castle was the focus of a struggle between two Highland clans, culminating in 1545 with the 'Great Raid' in which the
+In the 1500s, Urquhart Castle was the focus of a struggle between two Highland clans, culminating in 1545 with the 'Great Raid' in which the MacDonald clan stole two thousand cattle from the Grant clan and stripped the castle of furniture, cannon, and even its gates.